RDorville/EP1000/06_CAD.md

 ## Computer Aided Design

 The use of computers to aid in the creation, design and analysis of a design.
 CAD is one of the foremost tools in Engineering.
-CAD allows the user to create, modify, analyse and simulate a design from the comfort of his/her pc.
+CAD allows the user to create, modify, analyze and simulate a design from the comfort of his/her PC.
 The is th foremost tool in digital fabrication techniques.

 ### Computer Graphics